divinel/camera_models/README.md

 ## Models supported

-* Pinhole - classical pinhole camera model, however inverts with distance,
+* PinholeDistance - classical pinhole camera model, however inverts with distance,
+* PinholeDistanceDistorted - as above, but with radial-tangential distortions,
+* PinholeDisparity - classical pinhole camera model, inverse on the image planes,
-* PinholeDistorted - as above, but with radial-tangential distortions,
+* PinholeDisparityDistorted - as above, but with radial-tangential distortions,
-* IdealGeneric - Gayer/Baretto/Mei generic central camera model,
+* Generic - Gayer/Baretto/Mei generic central camera model,
-* FullGeneric - as above, but with radial-tangential distortions,
+* GenericDistorted - as above, but with radial-tangential distortions,
 * Spherical - simple spherical panorama,
 * SphericalPovRay - as above, but following PovRay conventions,
-* IdealFisheye - fisheye camera model as seen in OpenCV 3.0,
+* Fisheye - fisheye camera model as seen in OpenCV 3.0,
-* Fisheye - as above, including extra distortion coefficients,
+* FisheyeDistorted - as above, including extra distortion coefficients,
-* PinholeDisparity - classical pinhole camera model, inverse on the image planes,
-* PinholeDisparityDistorted - as above, but with radial-tangential distortions,
 * PinholeDisparityBrownConrady - special case, non invertible.
 See Intel's librealsense.

 ## TODO
 * Much more testing, not just simple forward/inverse checks,
-* Additional projection-unprojection checking functions, tests for chirality etc.,
 * Implement camera rig type to represent multi-camera systems.

 ## License

-_Copyright © `2015`, `Robert Lukierski`_
+_Copyright © `2015-2017`, `Robert Lukierski`_
 _All rights reserved._

 Redistribution and use in source and binary forms, with or without